sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 *Object* *optional*.
 A particular value for a component in a message.

 * id - *String*.
 Unique identifier for a component value.

+* value - *String* *optional*.
+Non-coded value for the component value.

+WORK IN PROGRESS

 * name - *String* *optional*.
 Human-readable (best-language-match) name for the component value.
 * names - *Object* *optional*.
 Human-readable localised *[names](#names)* for the component value.
 * description - *String* *optional*.
 Human-readable (best-language-match) description for the component value.
 The description is typically longer than the text provided for the name field.